kmicinski/cs107-p3/README.md

 elements.
 If they do, the graph is **not** bipartite.
 If they don't, the graph **is** bipartite.
-Proving this works for any graph is a bit tricky, so we won't do it here, but the reasoning is based on induction over the set of nodes in the graph.
+Proving this works for any graph is a bit tricky, so we won't do it here, but the reasoning is based on induction over the set of nodes in the graph and certain properties of the algorithm we've developed (built on the fact that it is a fixed-point iteration).

 To convince ourselves of how it works on a non-bipartite graph, let's run this process on the following graph: